Fuelling

 4

-Step 1 — Your profile
+Step 1 — Your rider profile and energy method

 Find this in your Garmin, Wahoo, or Strava summary.
-The ride must be at the same steady pace you'll hold on the event — not a harder training effort.
+The ride must be at the same steady pace you'll hold on the event, not a harder training effort.
 If your event will be much longer than any ride you have on record, use average power or average speed instead, as those methods don't rely on intensity matching.

-Easy, conversational pace over 3+ hours — not your FTP or race power.
+Easy, conversational pace over 3+ hours, not your FTP or race power.

-Overall average including stops — not moving speed.
+Overall average including stops, not moving speed.

-Step 2 — Your event
+Step 2 — Event distance and duration

-Clock time including control stops and rest — not moving time.
+Clock time including control stops and rest, not moving time.

-Only used when estimating from average speed — kJ and power inputs already capture terrain in the recorded data.
+Only used when estimating from average speed; kJ and power inputs already capture terrain in the recorded data.

 Multi-day unlocks protein targets and sleep strategy guidance in the results.